redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 Note - this is not "openAPIv3schema" format.

 ### Approach where user has access to the CustomResourceDefinition
 `odo catalog service describe strimzi-cluster-operator.v0.21.1/Kafka -o json` would show a flat converted version of `openAPIv3schema` with same structure as `ClusterServiceVersion` with an extra addition of `type` information being present.

+The conversion approach would be
+- traverse the `openAPIv3schema` and if we find standard types (like string, integer) we add it to the descriptor listing with its path
+- while traversing if we find any complex types like `object` or `array` we dont add then to the listing but traverse deeper.
+- if we find an array we add `[*]` as a suffix of the path traversed so far, so that its obvious to the user that they need to add an index there. i.e. `zookeeper.env[*].key`

 For human readable output -
 ```